Our School App Stay connected on the go...

-Chesham Grammar School is committed to providing high quality impartial careers education, information, advice and guidance support to all students and holds the Investor in Career Quality Award, for which it is re-assessed every 3 years.
-The next reassessment is due to take place in December 2017.
+Chesham Grammar School is committed to providing high quality impartial careers education, information, advice and guidance support to all students and holds the Investor in Career Quality Award, for which it is re-assessed every three years.

 What is the careers education programme?

 All students in Years 7-11 have dedicated careers lessons as part of the Lifeskills programme.
 Student feedback helps inform the content of lessons which are also designed to address the learning outcomes of the CDi Framework for careers education.

 In the Sixth Form, students attend a carefully planned series of lectures and workshops which are tailored to the needs and interest of our students and also address the learning outcomes of the KS5 CDi Framework for careers education.

 General Careers Support: